In the News, Legal Tech

 Software specifically designed to support client intake for law firms can help in many ways.
 Here are a handful of benefits.

-• Supports your communication with clients, allowing you to send reminders, updates, and forms via the client’s preferred communication channel.
+Supports your communication with clients through integrations such as RingCentral and Zoom Phone, allowing you to send reminders, updates, and forms via the client’s preferred communication channel.

 In short, it gives your processes a more visible structure, reduces the administrative burden, facilitates a more responsive approach, yields insights, and speeds things up significantly.